 Let Him Out!

-The biblical, spiritual phenomenon called the “Baptism in the Holy Spirit—when experienced—unleashes, “uncorks,” or releases the Holy Spirit from within the human spirit where He is already resident if we have been born2 (meaning born again, born anew, born from above, born the second time, converted, etc.) All four Gospels and the Book of Acts teach that Jesus baptizes people in the Holy Spirit.
+The biblical, spiritual phenomenon called the “Baptism in the Holy Spirit—when experienced—unleashes, “uncorks,” or releases the Holy Spirit from within the human spirit where He is already resident if we have been born again, born anew, born from above, born the second time, saved, converted, etc.) All four Gospels and the Book of Acts teach that Jesus baptizes people in the Holy Spirit.
 (Matthew 3, Mark 1, Luke 3, John 1, and Acts 11: 16) There are no valid textual, exegetical, or historical reasons to believe that the phenomenon of the baptism of the Holy Spirit ceased with the waning of the so-called “Apostolic Age” by the end of the first century—as I had been mistakenly taught in my early years as a Jesus-believer.

 The baptism of the Holy Spirit is not when a Jesus-believer first receives the Holy Spirit.
-No, the Holy Spirit first comes into a believer’s life in an atomic second when that person is born2.
+No, the Holy Spirit first comes into a believer’s life in an atomic second when that person is born again.
 At that moment, the Holy Spirit and the believer’s spirit are inseparably fused together and they become one spirit (1 Corinthians 6: 17).
 The baptism of the Holy Spirit is a so-called “second work” of God’s grace wherein the Holy Spirit (Who already lives within the Jesus-believer) is deliberately unloosed by an act of our will in order to “flood” into all areas of our lives to add new dimensions of holiness (wholeness) to our lives, and usher us into a decidedly new—more supernatural—relationship with Jesus.

 There’s another aspect of the baptism in the Holy Spirit I will simply mention in passing, but will not teach about here.
 John the Baptizer said of Jesus that He would baptize people in the Holy Spirit and fire.
 Being “baptized in fire” is another matter altogether, not within the scope of this teaching.
 Suffice it to say that being baptized in fire opens the door for the Holy Spirit to begin anew a lifelong cleansing and purifying process in the life of the Jesus believer.
-For additional teaching about God’s use of fire for cleansing and purging, see another teaching on our web site entitled “Fire”!
+For additional teaching about God’s use of fire for cleansing and purging, see another teaching on this web site entitled “Fire!“

 A note of admonishment . . .
 Some people who have been baptized in the Holy Spirit and who subsequently exhibit some of the supernatural gifts of the Holy Spirit have, for whatever reasons, taken some sort of perverse pride that God has “chosen” them above other, “lesser,” non-baptized-in-the-Holy Spirit Jesus believers to be gifted in such wonderful matters.
 They feel some sort of “spiritual elitism” that they are somehow “holier” than their non-baptized-in-the-Spirit fellow believers.